rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 its `BasicCoverageBlockData`).
 2. The first content section shows the assigned `Counter` or `Expression` for each contiguous section of code.
-(There may be more than one `Expression` incremented by the same `Counter` for discontigous sections of code representing the same sequential actions.)
+(There may be more than one `Expression` incremented by the same `Counter` for discontiguous sections of code representing the same sequential actions.)
 Note the code is represented by the line and column ranges (for example: `52:28-52:33`, representing the original source line 52, for columns 28-33).
 These are followed by the MIR `Statement` or